 I make no secret that I believe a strategically structured savings plan, built around a specially designed dividend-paying whole life insurance policy, is the single best long-term approach to building wealth securely and predictably.
 Such plans come without the risk and volatility that you must accept on Wall Street and with precious metals.

-But the kind of policies I recommend and the due diligence that professional whole life advisors must undertake to make sure you’re getting the benefits of all the available wealth-building and tax-related advantages, can’t be choreographed overnight.
+But the kind of policies I recommend and the due diligence that professional whole life agents must undertake to make sure you’re getting the benefits of all the available wealth-building and tax-related advantages, can’t be choreographed overnight.